mattbaker/slug/README.md

-# DasBot
+# ExBot

-DasBot is like [Plug](https://github.com/elixir-plug/plug), but for Slack.
+ExBot is like [Plug](https://github.com/elixir-plug/plug), but for Slack.
 Your bot module defines a pipeline of functions (slugs) that receive events from Slack.
 Each slug can take actions in response to the events it receives, and may optionally add metadata to an event for other slugs to use downstream.
 This is similar to Plug and its `conn` object.

-DasBot connects and communicates over websocket using Slack's [RTM API](https://api.slack.com/rtm).
-A simple `DasBot.Slack` process also provides access to a few handy Web API calls, and maintains a cache of user and channel information for quick lookups.
+ExBot connects and communicates over websocket using Slack's [RTM API](https://api.slack.com/rtm).
+A simple `ExBot.Slack` process also provides access to a few handy Web API calls, and maintains a cache of user and channel information for quick lookups.

-Hex docs for DasBot are available [here](https://hexdocs.pm/das_bot).
+Hex docs for ExBot are available [here](https://hexdocs.pm/ex_bot).

 ## Installation and example